 Twenty years in product.
-Now I build AI products myself.
+Now I run an AI company of one.

 Available now